 A mere few minutes later, we continued on our search for lions.
 Along the way we spotted a lone topi and grabbed a quick shot, but we pressed on, and eventually arrived at a spot south-east of camp, where we had found the Cheli Pride.
 There were two or three lionesses and as many as eight cubs, which strolled along in the medium-length grasses.

 We only stayed with the pride for three minutes before Francis banked sharply north and drove a few hundred meters to the zebra kill site we had visited on the previous afternoon.
 We wanted to see if there was anything left.
-The Cheli Pride lions we had just seen had moved south of the kill site, as they were done resting, and probably didn’t hunt overnight.
+The Cheli Pride lions we had just seen had moved south of the kill site, as they were done resting, and probably did not hunt overnight.

 We spent a good 12 minutes watching and photographing the elephants, which were somewhat playful.
 Some of the larger herd members interacted affectionately with each other, which sent our cameras into rapid-fire mode as we captured these majestic giants playing in the warm golden light.